Clemson Tigers play the McNeese Cowboys in first round of NCAA Tournament

 Providence, Rhode Island; Thursday, 3:15 p.m.
 EDT

-BOTTOM LINE: No. 12 Clemson and McNeese square off in the NCAA Tournament first round.
+BOTTOM LINE: No. 12 Clemson and McNeese meet in the NCAA Tournament opening round.

-The Tigers’ record in ACC games is 19-3, and their record is 8-3 in non-conference play.
-Clemson ranks sixth in the ACC with 14.4 assists per game led by Jaeden Zackery averaging 3.2.
+The Tigers’ record in ACC games is 19-3, and their record is 8-3 against non-conference opponents.
+Clemson averages 76.3 points while outscoring opponents by 10.6 points per game.

-The Cowboys are 21-1 against Southland opponents.
-McNeese ranks fourth in the Southland with 33.5 rebounds per game led by Joe Charles averaging 7.1.
+The Cowboys are 21-1 in Southland play.
+McNeese is sixth in the Southland with 22.6 defensive rebounds per game led by Joe Charles averaging 4.5.

-Clemson makes 46.5% of its shots from the field this season, which is 6.3 percentage points higher than McNeese has allowed to its opponents (40.2%).
-McNeese has shot at a 47.9% clip from the field this season, 5.2 percentage points higher than the 42.7% shooting opponents of Clemson have averaged.
+Clemson’s average of 8.5 made 3-pointers per game this season is only 0.4 more made shots on average than the 8.1 per game McNeese gives up.
+McNeese has shot at a 47.9% rate from the field this season, 5.2 percentage points above the 42.7% shooting opponents of Clemson have averaged.

-TOP PERFORMERS: Chase Hunter is scoring 16.4 points per game and averaging 3.0 rebounds for the Tigers.
-Zackery is averaging 1.2 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Ian Schieffelin is averaging 12.8 points and 9.4 rebounds for the Tigers.
+Chase Hunter is averaging 1.5 made 3-pointers over the last 10 games.

-Javohn Garcia is shooting 44.3% and averaging 13.3 points for the Cowboys.
-DJ Richards is averaging 3.5 made 3-pointers over the last 10 games.
+DJ Richards averages 2.6 made 3-pointers per game for the Cowboys, scoring 10.1 points while shooting 45.0% from beyond the arc.
+Sincere Parker is shooting 43.2% and averaging 11.4 points over the past 10 games.

 LAST 10 GAMES: Tigers: 9-1, averaging 74.0 points, 32.2 rebounds, 14.6 assists, 7.7 steals and 3.8 blocks per game while shooting 47.1% from the field.
 Their opponents have averaged 62.3 points per game.